php-fig-rectified/psr2r-fixer/docs/README.md

 - PhpdocParams
 - PhpdocPipe
 - PhpdocReturnSelf

+## Important notes
+- Do not run the fixer with any path after the command "fix".
+It will then ignore your .phpcs file completely.
+Better to copy your .phpcs file into the directory you want to specifically fix and run the fixer relatively from there.
+The other option would be to temporary modify the path set in .phpcs.

 ## Writing fixers
 We write sniffers mainly for the above standard (using tabs), but all fixers should also aim to work with spaces as indentation.